 - Write questions that might lead to valuable follow up discussion

 See our content editing guide for tips on how to compose entries in OEG Connect.
-Note that you can edit/update this material at any time.
+Note that you can edit/update your post at later time.

 For Live (synchronous) Sessions